EthanMerrill/PersonalBlog2021/README.md

     - [ ] write error handling for newly optional fields such as author, image PersonalBlog2021\frontend\pages\article\[slug].js
 - [x] Routing in the force directed nav.
 - [x] force directed graph tooltips with a description of the article
-- [x] setup free serverless hosting on AWS or gcloud depending on which is more free
+- [x] setup free server-less hosting on AWS or gcloud depending on which is more free
 - [ ] make tooltips the card component
 - [ ] Make the force directed nav change when screen size changes.
 Use case: phone rotates, window resized.
 - [ ] change opacity and size of nodes based on publish date distance from today
 - [ ] add a intro usability guide
 - [ ] if photo, put title above
+- [ ] make a mobile navigation option (the site doesn't really work on mobile at the moment)
+- [ ] Modify nav query so that it is only needed at next build time, not at every site visit.
+Something to do with site re-hydration, static optimization, and getInitialProps in pages/_app